-Most recently Jacob worked at Nelson\Nygaard Transportation Consultants as a hybrid Planner/Designer.
-There he collaborated with city staff and planners across the country to conceptualize and create project branding, analyzed and displayed data that understandable, and produced final plans that were interactive, accessible, and engaging.
+Most recently Jacob worked at Nelson\Nygaard Transportation Consultants in Boston as a hybrid Planner/Designer.
+There he collaborated with city staff and planners across the country to create project branding, data visualization, project websites, and final project plans that were interactive, accessible, and engaging.

-He has also established an experiential design studio with his creative partner and fiancé Lauren Smedley, called Creative Blocks.
-In 2020, they were awarded the Public Artist in Residency (PAiR) for Salem, MA.
-During the residency they worked with local businesses and city officials to reimagine public wayfinding and placemaking that promoted public safety during the COVID-19 pandemic.
+He has also established an experiential design studio with his wife and creative partner Lauren Smedley, called Creative Blocks.
+In 2020, they were awarded the Public Artist in Residency (PAiR) in Salem, MA.
+During the residency, they worked with local businesses and city officials to reimagine public wayfinding and placemaking that promoted public safety during the COVID-19 pandemic.

 Recent Media Appearances:

 The Chaos Within Podcast: Ep.
 23 | Aug.
 24, 2020